18F/identity-idp/docs/sdk-upgrade.md

    idv_acuant_sdk_version_alternate: 11.M.M       # previous
    idv_acuant_sdk_version_default: 11.N.N         # newest
    ```
+   The testing phase should continue until we have accumulated sufficient traffic.
 4. Save the file.
 If the file opened in the vi editor, use `:wq` to save.
 A diff of your changes will appear.
 Copy the diff and paste it into the Slack thread.
 Type `y` to accept the changes.

 5. Recycle the servers [with these Handbook instructions](https://handbook.login.gov/articles/appdev-deploy.html#production).
 This will involve: